Robert King High: Mayor of Miami

-Candidate for governor, 1964 and 1966
+1964 and 1966 Florida gubernatorial candidacies

 Since the last part of the nineteenth century, Florida governors had not been able to serve two consecutive terms.
 They were elected in the same year as presidential elections were held.

 In the early 1960s, to stop strong Republican presidential candidates from influencing the vote for governor, the Democratic-dominated legislature of Florida moved the election years for governors to fall between presidential elections.
 For the transition, the governor elected in 1964 would serve only two years, but would be eligible to run again in 1966 for a full four-year term.

 High first entered the race for governor in 1964.
 He announced that he would refuse to accept large campaign donations, and traveled the state in a DC-3.
 The Miami News was the only newspaper in the state to endorse High.
 Until his candidacy, Democratic candidates for governor of Florida had supported segregation, some more strongly than others.
 The Democratic-dominated legislature at the turn of the century had passed a new constitution that disenfranchised most blacks, a status that was enforced until after passage of the Voting Rights Act of 1965.

 High broke with the Democratic tradition, publicly supporting the public accommodations section of the Civil Rights Act of 1964 and promising to promote racial equality.
 He said that equal treatment of all Americans was the "most sensible issue of our times".
 High came in second out of five contenders in the Democratic primary, but lost the run-off to Jacksonville mayor Haydon Burns, who was elected as governor.
 (Florida had not elected a Republican governor since the end of Reconstruction, due to disenfranchisement of the black (and Republican) vote.)

 In June 1965, High helped convince the American Football League to place an expansion franchise in Miami, which was named the Miami Dolphins.
 Also in 1965, Governor Burns proposed a large highway construction bond issue for Florida.
 High campaigned vigorously against the road bond measure, and it was defeated.
 The same year High was re-elected to his fifth term as mayor of Miami.